Witan Lint

 Filtering rules

-By default, all eleven rules run against the entire workbook.
+By default, all 16 rules run against the entire workbook.
 You can narrow what gets checked in two ways: rule selection and range scoping.

 Exclude specific rules